uktrade/fft/README.md

 > [!NOTE]
 > This command will run the initial migrations, create stub data and test users.
+> A database named "fido" will be automatically created.

-Open a second terminal and run `npm run dev` to load the node packages for the frontend.
+Open a second terminal and run `npm run dev` to load the node packages for the frontend. npm install

 ```bash
 npm run dev